Train for a career in healthcare administration.

-Now there's a flexible academic program for people who want to complete a health-based, interdisciplinary bachelor's program on a full-time or part-time basis — depending on their work load — in a convenient online learning format.
+We offer a flexible healthcare administration program for people who want to complete a health-based, interdisciplinary bachelor’s program on a full-time or part-time basis — depending on their work load — in a convenient online learning format.
 This program is designed for those who want to make an initial entry into this exciting field or for those who seek advancement in an existing career field.

-The median annual wage for health services managers, according to the source quoted above, is $88,580.
-Experience, certifications, job title, location and other variables help determine what professionals in this field actually earn.
+A career in health services administration can be rewarding both personally and professionally.
+According to the Bureau of Labor Statistics, the average health services manager salary is $94,500 per year.* Experience, certifications, job title, location and other variables help determine what professionals in this field actually earn.

-Prepare to seek management jobs in the growing health and medical field.
-Complete the Request More Information form today to learn more about the online bachelor's degree in Health Services Management at Virginia College.
+You could train for the skills to pursue a career in health management.
+Complete the Request More Information form today to learn more about the online bachelor’s degree in Health Services Management at Virginia College.

 Virginia College's flexible online associate's, bachelor's, and master's degree programs allow you to do school work when you have time — and wherever there is an Internet connection.
 Our programs meet the needs of people who are busy balancing work, family, military or other obligations.
 In addition to flexibility and convenience, we offer: